Conehead Mantis Facts

 Conehead Mantis Physical Description

-Although the marvelous Conehead Mantis fully deserves appreciation, this does not derive solely from its sheer physical size.
-That aspect of the invertebrate does nonetheless rank as respectable, since it represents an above-averaged size variety of mantis.
+Although the marvelous Conehead Mantis fully deserves appreciation from those who view it, this does not derive solely from its sheer physical size.
+That aspect of the invertebrate does nonetheless rank as respectable, since the insect represents an above-averaged size variety of mantis.

-Like most of its relatives, it also displays a moderate degree of sexual dimorphism.
+Like most of its relatives across the globe, it also displays a moderate degree of sexual dimorphism.
 In its specific case, this trait manifests itself in two separate ways, though.
-Simple physical size forms the first of these, with the female attaining a slightly greater length than the male.
+Simple physical dimensions form the first of these, with the females attaining a slightly greater length than males.

-This wonder of Nature achieves a size slightly greater than the European Mantis.
+This wonder of Nature and evolution achieves an average size slightly greater than the European Mantis.
 That being said, females reach an average length of about 4 in (10 cm).
-The smaller males, meanwhile, attain varying lengths, but rarely grow beyond 3 in (7.6 cm) in total length.
+The smaller males, meanwhile, attain varying lengths, but rarely grow beyond 3 in (7.6 cm) in their total length.

-The second form of gender-based differences among the Conehead Mantis appears in the form of the antennae of the male.
-These appendages possess a fine, feathery characteristic.
-However, only the male of the species develops these distinctive features.
+The second form of gender-based differences among the remarkable Conehead Mantis appears in the form of the antennae of the male.
+These appendages generally possess a fine, feathery characteristic.
+However, only the male of the dazzling species develops these distinctive features.

-Otherwise, the genders remain similar.
+Otherwise, the genders remain extremely similar in appearance.
 The colors vary, since it employs active camouflage, but certain ones are more common.
 These consist of green, pink, and various shades of brown.
 Its most noticeable feature, though, is the cone-shaped structure on the head.

 - Kingdom: Animalia